-Thomas Piketty Paris School of Economics March 2014
+Thomas Piketty Paris School of Economics Barcelona, October 15 2014

-- This presentation is based upon Capital in the 21st century (Harvard University Press, March 2014) - This book studies the global dynamics of income and wealth distribution since 18c in 20+ countries; I use historical data collected over the past 15 years together with Atkinson, Saez, Postel-Vinay, Rosenthal, Alvaredo, Zucman, and 30+ others. - The book includes four parts:

-Part 1.
-Income and capital

-Part 2.
-The dynamics of the capital/income ratio

-Part 3.
-The structure of inequalities

-Part 4.
-Regulating capital in the 21st century

-In this presentation I will present some results from Parts 2 & 3, focusing upon the long-run evolution of capital/income ratios and wealth concentration see http://piketty.pse.ens.fr/capital21c )
+- This presentation is based upon Capital in the 21st century (Harvard University Press, March 2014) - This book studies the global dynamics of income and wealth distribution since 18c in 20+ countries; I use historical data collected over the past 15 years with Atkinson, Saez, Postel-Vinay, Rosenthal, Alvaredo, Zucman, and 30+ others; I try to shift attention from rising income inequality to rising wealth inequality - The book includes four parts: - Part 1.
+Income and capital - Part 2.
+The dynamics of the capital/income ratio - Part 3.
+The structure of inequalities - Part 4.
+Regulating capital in the 21st century - In this presentation I will present some results from Parts 2 & 3, focusing upon the long-run evolution of capital/income ratios and wealth concentration (all graphs and series are available on line:

+see http://piketty.pse.ens.fr/capital21c )